frankodoom/DesktopDailyQuotes/README.md

 # Daily Quotes
-### This windows application runs in the background and displays famous quotes on your desktop
+### This windows application runs in the background and displays Inspirational, Wisdom, Technology and Famous-Quotes on your desktop

 <img src="https://github.com/frankodoom/DesktopDailyQuotes/blob/master/screenshots/desktop.png"/>